Enforcing hidden physics in physics-informed neural networks: Numerical implementation of reference solutions

 and

-We solve the coupled system of Equations \eqref{eq:cahn-hilliard-weak-form} and \eqref{eq:allen-cahn-weak-form} using the Newton-Raphson method within a monolithic scheme.
+We directly sum Equations \eqref{eq:cahn-hilliard-weak-form} and \eqref{eq:allen-cahn-weak-form} to form a coupled nonlinear system, which is solved using the Newton-Raphson method at each time step.
 We discretize the spatial domain using linear Lagrange elements with a total of $100 \times 50$ elements.
 An adaptive time-stepping scheme is employed with an initial time step size of $\Delta t = 0.001$ s.
 Algorithm \ref{alg:fenics} provides a general outline of the \texttt{FEniCS} implementation for the phase field model of pitting corrosion.

 where $T_{\text{final}}$ is the final simulation time, $n_\text{iter}$ is the number of iterations taken to converge at the current time step, and $\Delta t_{\text{min}}$ is the minimum allowable time step size.